Tad Low: Personal history

 A son of Penelope Ireland Low and Josiah Orne Low III, he was born and raised in Connecticut, a direct descendant of the Lows, once one of America's wealthiest families.

 One of his antecedents, Seth Low, served as both the Mayor of New York and as president of Columbia University.
 Low is a graduate of Yale, where he was a member of The Society of Orpheus and Bacchus.
 He made his first television appearance with a rubber chicken on Marlo and the Magic Movie Machine in the sixth grade.
-In 1994, Low hosted the syndicated television show Last Call, produced by Brandon Tartikoff and MCA.
+In 1994, Low co-hosted the syndicated television show Last Call, produced by Brandon Tartikoff.
 Low has subsequently hosted and appeared on various television shows for MTV, VH1, CBS, NBC, and Fox.
 He has also contributed articles to Men's Health and The New York Times.

 Since 1996, Pop-Up Video has been nominated for 13 Emmys, and in 2000 Low won a New York Emmy as host and producer of Subway Q&A, a show he co-created for Cablevision's Metro Channel.

-Low lives in New York City with his wife, Alisa Lea Ruvinsky, a managing director at JP Morgan Chase, and their children.
+Low lives in New York City with his wife, Alisa Lea Ruvinsky, a partner at PricewaterhouseCoopers, and their children.
 The couple exchanged vows at the Manhattan Marriage Bureau on June 6, 2013.

 His creative work and memorabilia are housed in the Rock & Roll Hall of Fame Library and Archives.